centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-install-remote.md

 ## Centreon Broker configuration

-Configuration of Centreon MAP for a Centreon remote server consists in creating configuration for Centreon Broker of the Centreon remote server **from** the central server so that, with a dedicated Centreon Broker output on the Centreon remote server, Centreon MAP can receive real time data directly from its Centreon remote server.
+In order to display real time statuses, **Centreon MAP** needs to receive this data from the Centreon remote server's Broker.

-To do so, you need to modify the **Centreon Broker Master** configuration of the **Centreon Remote poller**.
-Go to **Configuration > Pollers > Broker configuration** menu and edit the remote poller configuration.
+To do so, you need to log in to your central server and modify the Centreon Broker Master configuration of the Centreon remote poller.
+Go to the **Configuration > Pollers > Broker configuration** menu and edit the **remote server's** configuration.

 In the **Output** tab, create a new output with the following parameters:

 ![image](../assets/graph-views/output_broker.png)

-To finish the installation, generate, export the configuration and **restart** Centreon Broker manually.
+To complete the installation process, generate and deploy the Centreon remote server configuration by selecting **Restart**.

 ## Uninstalling Centreon MAP